MrDesjardins/stockgame/README.md

 ## Backlog

+- [ ] Make sure the user sent 10 days of prices on the submission
 - [ ] Show the solution that diff the user input and the stock price
-- [ ] Create an API endoint that take the user inputs and result a score
 - [ ] Avoid rendering the Canvas HTML over and over again.
 Should have it once and then just update the canvas
 - [ ] Determine a logic to assign point (inside low/high gives X points, outside gives Y points)
 - [ ] Load the stock information into the database (name of the company, see symbols_valid_meta.csv)